felipunky/THR34D5PluginGrasshopper/README.md

 An overview of the GH definition:

 1.)
+Extract and project data:
 The THR34D5Workshop plugin has two sub-folders:

 -Extract Data: